HallofFamer/CLox/README.md

 - Split the `Number` class into `Int` and `Float` classes, which will distinguish between integers and floating numbers.

 ### CLox v1.3.0(current version)
-- Array/Dictionary Literals and square bracket notation for array/dictionary access.
+- Array/Dictionary Literals and square bracket(subscript) notation for array/dictionary access.
 - Anonymous Functions(local return) and Lambda Expressions(nonlocal return).
 - Replace C style for loop by Kotlin style for-in loop for collection types.
 - Clox Standard Library improvement: New package `collection` and `io`.